- Who We Are

 Located on Woodward Avenue between Kirby and Farnsworth

-Check out the annual Ice Scraper Challenge featuring students from Wayne State University and the College for Creative Studies collaborate to design and carve ice sculptures with guidance and demonstrations by a world-class ice sculptor.
+Check out the annual Ice Scraper Challenge featuring students from Wayne State University and the College for Creative Studies collaborate to design and carve ice sculptures with guidance and demonstrations by a world-class ice sculptor, the Ice Guru.

 73. Youth Development Commission